opendocsg/slw-judgments-backfill/2016_SGCA_18/report.md

 losses (explaining, perhaps, the absence of a cross-appeal) [note: 34] , we found that this was an important point.

 23     When a contract is terminated pursuant to a repudiatory breach and damages are awarded, the court seeks to place the innocent party in the position _he would have been in if the contract had been performed_.
-In respect of a case where a contract is terminated pursuant to a repudiatory breach, the court held in _Hong Fok Realty Pte Ltd v Bima Investment Pte Ltd and another appeal_ [1992] 2 SLR(R) 834 (“ _Hong Fok v Bima_ ”) at [24]:
+In respect of a case where a contract is terminated pursuant to a repudiatory breach, the court held in _Hong Fok Realty Pte Ltd v Bima Investment Pte Ltd and another appeal_ <span class="citation">[1992] 2 SLR(R) 834</span> (“ _Hong Fok v Bima_ ”) at [24]:

  The object of the award of damages in this type of situation is not to restore the parties to their respective positions as if the contract had not been made , but rather, in recognition of the existence of the contract and the subsequent breach, to compensate the innocent party, as far as money can do so, for the loss, damage and injury which he has suffered as a result of the breach.
 It is to place the innocent party, so far as money can do so, in the same position as if the contract had been performed.

  [emphasis added]

 24     Following this principle, damages for breach of contract are ordinarily assessed in terms of the claimant’s _expectation loss_ , which refers to the value of the benefit that the claimant would have obtained but for the breach of contract, or, to put it another way, the gains the claimant expected as a result of the full performance of the contract: Andrew Phang Boon Leong, _The Law of Contract in Singapore_ (Academy Publishing, 2012) (“ _The Law of Contract_ ”) at para 21.033.
 On occasion, damages for breach of contract may be quantified in terms of the claimant’s _reliance loss_ – that is, the costs and expenses the claimant incurred in reliance on the defendant’s contracted-for performance, but which were wasted because of the breach of contract: _The Law of Contract_ at para 21.034.
-The basis for awarding reliance loss is the assumption that were the contract performed, the claimant would have at least fully recovered the costs and expenditure incurred: _Van Der Horst Engineering Pte Ltd v Rotol Singapore Ltd_ [2006] 2 SLR(R) 586 at [54]–[55].
+The basis for awarding reliance loss is the assumption that were the contract performed, the claimant would have at least fully recovered the costs and expenditure incurred: _Van Der Horst Engineering Pte Ltd v Rotol Singapore Ltd_ <span class="citation">[2006] 2 SLR(R) 586</span> at [54]–[55].
 Indeed, in cases where a claimant enters into a bad bargain and would not have recovered all his costs/expenditure even if the

 contract had been performed, his losses may not be quantified by reference to his reliance expenditure: _C & P Haulage v Middleton_ [1983] 1 WLR 1461 at 1468.
 Thus, the underlying principle, _even in cases where reliance loss is awarded_ , is to place the innocent party in the position he would have been in _had the contract been performed_.